Boeing/modular_cartographer/README.md

 process of using scan matches to tie submaps together.
 Constraint finding needs to be finely tuned because you need to be able to find as many constraints as possible without getting any false positives.
 Constraint finding settings are in `map_builder.lua`.
+Circle detection options are in `trajectory_builder.lua`.

 The there are two types of constraint finding: local and global.
-A global search is performed when the robot has no idea where it is.
+A global search, also known as a cold localization is performed when the robot has no idea where it is.
 During a global search, many poses are sampled and checked.
 The number of samples are controlled by `num_global_samples_per_sq_m` and `num_global_rotations`.
 Having too few samples will result in a failed search, but too many samples will slow down the search.